Our people

 Anna is a trustee of the New Economics Foundation, an Associate of the Institute for Social Banking, and a Fellow of the RSA.
 She holds an MSc in Global Ethics and has written for a wide range of publications including the Guardian, Stir to Action, Pioneers Post and the New Statesman.
 She has also featured in the Women in Social Enterprise 100, Women in Fintech Powerlist, and Brummel Magazine’s Inspirational Women in the City.

-Tony has progressed from a conventional finance career in investment banking and accountancy to championing financial system reform, before turning back to practice as founder of a mission-led regional mutual bank.
+Tony has progressed from a conventional finance career in investment banking and accountancy to researching and promoting sustainable finance policies, before turning back to practice as Managing Director of Sustainability at the British Business Bank.
+He is also an advisor to Lion Trust Asset Management’s Sustainable Futures Funds.

-Previously, he worked in policy research as Director of Economics at the RSA (Royal Society of Arts, Manufactures and Commerce) leading a programme on evolving a more creative, inclusive and sustainable economy, and as Head of Finance and Business at the New Economics Foundation.
-He is co-author of many books and reports including Where Does Money Come From?, Strategic Quantitative Easing and Reforming RBS: Local banking for the public good.
+Previously, he co-created a regional mutual banking model, South West Mutual, which successfully navigated the initial stages of the banking licence application process.
+Before that he worked in policy research as Director of Economics at the RSA (Royal Society of Arts, Manufactures and Commerce) leading a programme on evolving a more creative, inclusive and sustainable economy, and as Associate Director of Finance and Economics at the New Economics Foundation.
+He is co-author of many books and reports including Where Does Money Come From?, People Powered Prosperity and Reforming RBS: Local banking for the public good.
 He has contributed to programmes including BBC Newsnight and Today, and written for the Guardian, Sunday Times and others.
 Tony is a Fellow of the ICAEW and started his career with PwC before moving into equity capital markets at Barclays and Credit Suisse.

 Since co-founding britishairways.com in 1994, Julia has led a series of start ups in the digital and environmental sectors, and invested a combination of her time and money in a portfolio of sustainable businesses, including Loco2, and Trillion Fund, a loan-based crowdfunding platform offering triple bottom line returns of people, planet and profit.